Hunzenschwil: Religion

 From the 2000 census, 659 or 25.6% were Roman Catholic, while 1,306 or 50.7% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 2 individuals (or about 0.08% of the population) who belonged to the Christian Catholic faith.

 Education

 The entire Swiss population is generally well educated.
-In Hunzenschwil about 68.9% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Hunzenschwil about 68.9% of the population (between age 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
 Of the school age population (in the 2008/2009 school year), there are 186 students attending primary school, there are 101 students attending secondary school in the municipality.
 Hunzenschwil is home to the Gemeindebibliothek Hunzenschwil (municipal library of Hunzenschwil).
 The library has (As of 2008) 3,580 books or other media, and loaned out 4,156 items in the same year.
 The library was open a total of 76 days with average of 3 hours per week during that year.